ehForwarderBot/ehForwarderBot/docs/guide/storage.rst

 Configurations and Permanent Storage
 ------------------------------------

-As described in :doc:`directories`, each module has been allocated with a folder per profile for configurations and other storage.
+As described in :doc:`/directories`, each module has been allocated with a folder per profile for configurations and other storage.
 The path can be obtained using :meth:`~.ehforwarderbot.utils.get_data_path` with your